radoAngelov/Arteficial-Intelligence/README.md

 # Arteficial-Intelligence
-Problems given in FMI AI course
+In this repo I will upload solutions of problems given in FMI AI course